arturovm/min/README.md

 they are chained.
 You can chain them together with the `Middleware.Then` method.

+Entry middleware is executed from the start of the request and hands off to the handler at the end of the chain.
+Exit middleware is executed from after the handler has returned onwards.
+You are free to keep using the `Group.Use` API, which has become synonymous with `Group.Entry`.

 `min` users are meant to take advantage of `context` to make better use of middleware.